How to report a repair

 If an emergency occurs and you need to call outside of normal office hours, please ring (01543) 462621 - this number applies to all areas.
 Please note, do not use email for emergency or urgent repairs.
 It is vital that we have as much information as possible about what is in need of repair.

-We will remind you of your agreed appointment by text message one working day prior to the event to a mobile or BT landline of your choice.
+- We will confirm your appointment by text message when your call is logged.
+We will then remind you of your appointment by text message one working day prior to the event to a mobile or BT landline of your choice.

 Your responsibilities are detailed in your Housing Services Repairs Handbook which can be downloaded above.